wanelo-chef/elasticsearch/README.md

 recipe will search for all nodes matching `elasticsearch-master` and drop those hosts into the the configuration.

+Changes to configuration will not restart elasticsearch.
+Once new configurations are applied, manual intervention will be required to restart each service on each node.

 ## Memory Usage

 By default the recipe will set the heap memory size to half of the available RAM, or 30GB